sheilateozy/ssic-classifier/README.md

 We use the <a href=https://huggingface.co/bert-base-uncased>bert-base-uncased model</a> on HuggingFace for transfer learning.
 BERT was chosen as it demonstrates state-of-the-art results when fine-tuned on a specific task even with a relatively small amount of training data.
 This is particularly beneficial in the context of this project, where only a limited amount of labeled data is available for training.

 <h3>5.
 Fine-tune multiple BERT models on our specific task</h3>
-We use Optuna, an open-source hyperparameter optimization framework, to fine-tune multiple BERT models with different hyperparameter configurations for learning from our training data.
+We use <i>optuna</i> to fine-tune multiple BERT models on our training data with different hyperparameter configurations.

 <h3>6.
 Ensemble the fine-tuned models via model soup methodology</h3>
-Model soup is a recent research breakthrough for combining multiple deep learning models into a single model through averaging the weights of each model, as outlined in the <a href=https://arxiv.org/abs/2203.05482>research paper</a>.<br><br>
+Model soup is a recent research breakthrough in 2022 for combining multiple deep learning models into a single model through averaging the weights of each model, as outlined in the <a href=https://arxiv.org/abs/2203.05482>research paper</a>.<br><br>

 We ensemble the multiple fine-tuned BERT models via this methodology to obtain an ensembled model that outperforms any single model in its "soup".
-This is our final model deployed.
+This is our final model.